olandesino/cdk-shopware-setup/README.md

 ![Screenshot](./docs/cdk%20ps.jpg)

+## Structure:
-Stack is created in lib/stack/
+* Stack is created in lib/stack/
-Constructs are defined in lib/constructs/
+* Constructs are defined in lib/constructs/
+* Configuration (application version and runtime) are stored in lib/config/

 ## TODOs
-* hostname.
+* - hostname.
 Nothing defined so far. depends on client.
-* Email server (SES) depends on hostname/domain if it exsist alread or should be handled by aws route 53
+* - Email server (SES) depends on hostname/domain if it exsist alread or should be handled by aws route 53
-* Cloudfront.
+* - Cloudfront.
 Is it needed? good for performance and good in case there is external cdn to get static content